firedrakeproject/firedrake/README.rst

   make test

-This will run both unit and regression tests, the latter require UFL and FFC.
+This will run both unit and regression tests, the latter require UFL_ and FFC_.

 This will attempt to run tests for all backends and skip those for not available backends.
-If the `FFC fork <https://bitbucket.org/mapdes/ffc>`__ is not found, tests for the FFC interface are xfailed.
+If the FFC_ fork is not found, tests for the FFC_ interface are xfailed.

 Troubleshooting
 ---------------